 - U.S. Students: SAT or ACT scores if you have already taken them (You are not required to take the tests if you have not already done so.)

-- International students: Official TOEFL or IELTS score
+- International students: Official TOEFL, IELTS or Duolingo English Test score

 The deadline for fall transfer applications is March 15.
 The deadline for spring transfer applications is October 15.

 Internal Transfer Applicants

 If you are a current Cornell student considering a transfer to the Hotel School, please visit our Internal Transfer Information page for application instructions and requirements.
 Please see Frequently Asked Questions for Transfer Applicants for additional information.